 We all know that risk management is an important part of project planning.
 But for many people it was seen as a useful add-on to consider when planning rather than an essential skill we all need to master.
-For all of us, project planning in 2020 has been dramatically different.
+For all of us, project planning recently has been dramatically different.
 Covid-19 has changed what we do and how we do it.
 We have had to adapt our projects, change the results we were aiming for, or in some cases put entire projects on hold.

 Risk management is like a lifeboat in this sea of uncertainty.
 It helps us plan for, adapt to and take control of events that happen to us.
 Here we explore the key steps to effective risk management.